 Information Collection, Use, and Disclosure

-As PAF provides assistance through its case management programs, MedCareLines, and/or financial support programs (collectively “PAF programs”), PAF collects from patients certain individually identifiable information, including protected health information (collectively “personal information”), such as but not limited to contact information and demographics, health insurance and other benefit information, financial status, medical information, and employment information.
+As PAF provides assistance through its case management programs, MedCareLines, Cancer Navigation Programs, and/or financial support programs (collectively “PAF programs”), PAF collects from patients certain individually identifiable information, including protected health information (collectively “personal information”), such as but not limited to contact information and demographics, health insurance and other benefit information, financial status, medical information, and employment information.

 It is the policy of Patient Advocate Foundation that patients’ individually identifiable information, including protected health information, collected from patients, or their authorized representatives, in the course of PAF providing assistance through its case management programs, MedCareLines, and/or financial support programs, may only be used after authorization by patients, or their representatives, as follows: